 Occupational Therapist Judy Delaware and Registered Dietitian Nutritionist Megan McNamee of Feeding Littles tell Romper that this is common, and that parents shouldn't be put off by the number of times that they introduce foods to children, even if it seems like a lot.
 "Some babies or children won’t touch new foods until they have seen them at least 20 times," the duo say.
 New foods are fun and exciting for kids, but they can also be off-putting and strange.

 However, science has given us a clue as to how we can improve our children's interest in new foods.
-An article in Quartz reported that there is a "flavor window" between ages 4 and 18 months that children are the most likely to be receptive to new foods and textures.
-After this window, children become what's referred to as "necrophobic," or unwilling to try new foods.
+Another NPR article reported that there is a "flavor window" between ages 4 and 7 months that children are the most likely to be receptive to new foods and textures.
+After this window, children become more unwilling to try new foods.
 It's extremely helpful for parents to introduce a wide variety of foods during this period, so that when the combinations of these foods and other similar foods are introduced later, children may be less hesitant to try them.

 It's true that your kid needs to try a food up to 20 times before you can give up, and it is equally true that this is a pain in butt.
 But it's absolutely worth it.